-The Company is also potentially subject to recalls of its products from customers to cure manufacturing defects or in the event of a failure to comply with customers' order specifications or applicable regulatory standards.
+The Company is also potentially subject to recalls of its products to cure design or manufacturing defects or in the event of a failure to comply with customers' order specifications or applicable regulatory standards.
 The Company is also potentially subject to recalls made by the suppliers of components or parts which the Company purchased and incorporated into transit buses and coaches.
-The Company may also have to remedy or retrofit transit buses and coaches in the event that an order is not built to a customer's specifications or where a design error or failure to comply with applicable regulatory standards has been made.
+The Company may also have to remedy or retrofit transit buses and coaches in the event that an order is not built to a customer's specifications or where a design or manufacturing error occurs or where failure to comply with applicable legislation or regulation has been made.
 Significant warranty claims, retrofit and remediation costs or product recalls and regulatory fines and penalties could have a material adverse effect on the Company's business, financial condition, liquidity and operating results.
-Moreover, the adverse publicity that may result from a product warranty claim, product remediation or retrofit or product recall or perceived or actual defect with the Company's products could have a material adverse effect on the Company's ability to successfully market and sell its products.
+Moreover, the adverse publicity or damage to reputation that may result from a product warranty claim, product remediation or retrofit or product recall or perceived or actual defect with the Company's products could have a material adverse effect on the Company's ability to successfully market and sell its products.
 See "Description of the Business - Product Warranty and Other Contractual Provisions".